 Tendons are thick fibrous cords that attach muscles to bones.
 Tendonitis refers to inflammation, pain, or swelling of the tendons and is usually caused by injury or increased physical activity.
 Tendonitis of the knees may occur suddenly, or start slowly and worsen over time.

-The bursa are the fluid-filled sacs that are found under a tendon, cushioning the tendon to protect it from injury.
-The bursa protects the joint from pain associated with movement and counters the friction that is found with most weight bearing activities such as walking, running, or riding a bike.
+The bursa is the fluid-filled sacs that are found under a tendon, cushioning the tendon to protect it from injury.
+The bursa protects the joint from pain associated with movement and counters the friction that is found with most weight-bearing activities such as walking, running, or riding a bike.
 Bursitis is a condition where the bursa of the knees become inflamed.
 With inflammation comes swelling, heat, and pain as the bursa swell and put pressure on the surrounding structures.

 A ligament is a tough strip of leather-like tissue that holds one bone to another.
 There are four ligaments stabilizing the knee joint.
 Ligament injuries are unfortunately common among athletes and active people.
 These ligaments become torn or stretched, often causing extreme pain and instability of the knee.

-With the information we find upon your visit, combined with your goals, we will create a customized care plan to correct the problem.
-Typically care for knee problems consists of specific adjustments to the spine and pelvis to balance those areas.
+Typically, care for knee problems consists of specific adjustments to the spine and pelvis to balance those areas.
 This removes the stress from altered mechanics and posture, allowing the knees to function symmetrically, with even distribution of the weight of the body.
 We often address the alignment of the knee joint itself with specific adjustments, either by hand or using the Activator.
-Cold Laser is a valuable adjunct to reduce inflammation, pain and swelling and to accelerate the body’s natural healing process.
+Cold Laser is a valuable adjunct to reduce inflammation, pain, and swelling and to accelerate the body’s natural healing process.
 To aid in a speedier recovery, we often recommend home care activities, consisting of ice packs, specific strengthening exercises, and natural anti-inflammatory enzymes.